Explodability matters: how realistic neutrino-driven explosions change explosive nucleosynthesis yields: Results: Explosion properties

-The bomb model of LC18, for the non-rotating $20 M_\odot$ progenitor with metallicity $\rm Z\simeq10^{-1}\ Z_{\odot}$, shown in the left panel of Figure~\ref{fig:expl_profiles}, has an explosion energy of $\sim 2.5$~B, to be compared to the 0.66~B obtained with GR1D.
-The reason for such a large explosion energy in the LC18 model is that the bomb is placed at the edge of the iron core, whereas in GR1D and in the piston model of WH07 (and, as discussed above, also in the bomb model of F23), the explosion sets in around the Si/O interface.
-Therefore, in LC18, the shock has to eject one to a few solar masses more than in the other cases, hence leading to larger explosion energies.
-The mass cut is then placed by hand to force 0.07 $M_\odot$ of $\ce{^56Ni}$ to be ejected, as mentioned above.
-The larger explosion energy, therefore, will allow the shock to maintain high temperatures for larger and more extended regions of the pre-SN structure, as clearly shown by the final abundances shown in the left panel of Figure~\ref{fig:expl_profiles}.
-The $\ce{^56Ni}$ is relatively similar, with LC18 having the peak of production at slightly inner masses and a more extended production at larger masses.
-A very similar situation occurs for the WH07 progenitor shown in the right panel, showing that indeed, as one would intuitively assume, the larger explosion energy causes much stronger explosions.
-Notice that in the piston model of WH07 the mass cut is smaller, and this is because the $30 M_\odot$ has relatively large compactness and, therefore, in our simulations it explodes later, after the Si/O interface has been accreted through the shock, which as explained above roughly correspond to the $s = 4$ layer adopted by WH07 as their mass cut.
-It is perhaps even more instructive to analyze the progenitor on the rightmost panel of Figure~\ref{fig:expl_profiles}, for which the explosion energy in our model is the closest to the piston model of WH07.
+A very similar situation occurs for the WH07 progenitor shown in the right panel, showing that indeed, as one would intuitively assume, the higher explosion energy causes much stronger explosions.
+Notice that in the piston model of WH07 the mass cut is smaller.
+This is because the $30\ M_\odot$ star has a relatively large compactness and, therefore, in our simulations, it explodes later, after the Si/O interface has been accreted through the shock.
+This, as explained above, roughly corresponds to the $s = 4$ layer adopted by WH07 as their mass cut.
+It is perhaps even more instructive to analyze the progenitor in the rightmost panel of Fig.~\ref{fig:expl_profiles}, for which the explosion energy in our model is the closest to the piston model of WH07.
 The final abundances are much closer in the two models, as one expects.
-However, the piston still gives slightly larger peak temperatures, showing that even when the explosion energy is the same (and actually our model has a very slightly larger explosion energy), the explosion dynamics tends to be a bit stronger, and therefore the peak temperature decreases less steeply compared to our simulations.
+However, the piston still gives slightly higher peak temperatures, showing that even when the explosion energy is similar (and in fact our model has a slightly higher explosion energy), the explosion dynamics is somewhat stronger.
+As a result, the peak temperature decreases less steeply than in our simulations.